-King County Wastewater Treatment Division (WTD) will carry out a project to upgrade the existing underground water facility that serves West Point Treatment Plant, South Beach, and the West Point Lighthouse.
+The King County Wastewater Treatment Division upgraded the existing underground water facility that serves West Point Treatment Plant, South Beach, and the West Point Lighthouse.
 The water system carries both potable (drinkable) and non-potable water.
 Potable water is used at the treatment plant, in water fountains, and at the lighthouse.
 Non-potable water is used at the treatment plant for industrial processes.
 The potable water is separated from the non-potable water by a below-grade air gap in the potable water tank.

-This project will protect public health in several ways.
-King County will upgrade the underground water facility to provide safe and efficient access for annual inspection, and meet current standards for protecting water sources.
+This project protected public health in several ways.
+King County upgraded the underground water facility to provide safe and efficient access for annual inspection, and to meet current standards for protecting water sources.

-The contractor will install an approximately 460-foot outfall pipe to address the potential for overflows.
+The contractor installed an approximately 460-foot outfall pipe to address the potential for overflows.
 In the very rare event of an overflow, the pipe will carry flows away from the facility to a discharge site, protecting water sources and the facility.

-This work is expected to take about three to five months.
+This work took several months.
 The work area is located near the Loop Trail, just north of where the path forks and splits off at South Beach Trail.
-Equipment and vehicles will use the existing access for the site.
+Equipment and vehicles used the existing access for the site.

-Construction will involve demolition of the concrete access hatches to the reservoirs, installing new interior pipes, and building a new roof and access hatch to protect the entryway from rain and debris.
-The outfall pipe will be installed in an excavated trench, which is then backfilled and replanted.
+Construction involved demolition of the concrete access hatches to the reservoirs, installing new interior pipes, and building a new roof and access hatch to protect the entryway from rain and debris.
+The outfall pipe was installed in an excavated trench, which was then backfilled and replanted.

-This project will affect some vegetation.
-The project team has coordinated with the City of Seattle Parks Department on a plan to restore plants with a palette that blends in to the natural environment and supports the park’s wildlife.
+This project affected some vegetation.
+The project team coordinated with the City of Seattle Parks Department on a plan to restore plants with a palette that blends in to the natural environment and supports the park’s wildlife.

 The South Beach area that park visitors cherish today did not look like this long ago.
 The West Point Treatment Plant once took up far more space.
 When West Point Treatment Plant was upgraded in the 1990’s, designers used improved treatment technologies to make the plant footprint smaller.
 This opened up space for people and wildlife on trails and natural areas around the treatment plant.
 King County’s employees still maintain many of these features today.